 - Water bottle

-- Any medical notes you may need to bring with you
+- Any medical notes you may need.

 Travel Tools